Guidelines for Ventricular Arrhythmias and Prevention of Sudden Cardiac Death

 - Obstructive sleep apnea associated with a reduced mean nocturnal oxygen saturation <93% and a lowest nocturnal oxygen saturation <78% were independent risk factors for SCD (p = 0.0001).
 A circadian pattern of ventricular arrhythmia and a higher rate of SCD during sleep time (midnight to 6 a.m.) have been demonstrated.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Sleep Apnea, Sports & Exercise and Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and ACS, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Sleep Apnea, Sports and Exercise and Imaging

 Keywords: Acute Coronary Syndrome, Adrenergic beta-Antagonists, Amyloidosis, Angiotensin Receptor Antagonists, Anti-Arrhythmia Agents, Antipsychotic Agents, Arrhythmias, Cardiac, Athletes, Cardiac Resynchronization Therapy, Cardiomyopathy, Hypertrophic, Catheter Ablation, Death, Sudden, Cardiac, Defibrillators, Implantable, Echocardiography, Electrocardiography, Electrophysiology, Hypothermia, Induced, Heart Arrest, Heart Failure, Mineralocorticoid Receptor Antagonists, Myocardial Infarction, Myocardial Revascularization, Primary Prevention, Sleep Apnea, Obstructive, Sodium Channel Blockers, Syncope, Tachycardia, Ventricular, Torsades de Pointes, Ventricular Premature Complexes